 “Enforcing major food guidelines on children can cause a lot of issues surrounding food,” she says.
 “My best advice is that (if) the parents in the house want to be vegan that they lead as an example.”

-You can also try a recipe swap, where kids pick their favorite animal-based meal and go online to try to find a vegan replacement and even get the kids involved in the food-making process by bringing them to the farmers market with you or by signing up for a Door to Door Organics food delivery service.
+You can also try a recipe swap, where kids pick their favorite animal-based meal and go online to try to find a vegan recipe to replace the meal and even get the kids involved in the food-making process by bringing them to the farmers market with you or by signing up for a Door to Door Organics meal kit delivery service.

 “The more the kids participate in the planning, shopping and preparing the meal the more likely they are to eat the meal,” she says.